 There is robust evidence supporting the concept of TCRE as well as high confidence in the range of historical human-induced warming.
 Combined with the assessed uncertainties in the Earth system’s response to non-CO2 emissions and less well-established quantification of some of the effect of non-linear Earth system feedbacks, this leads to medium confidence being assigned to the assessed remaining carbon budget estimates while noting the identified and assessed uncertainties and potential variations.
 The reported values are applicable to warming and cumulative emissions over the 21st century.
-For climate stabilisation beyond the 21st century this confidence would decline to very low confidence due to uncertainties in Earth system feedbacks and the ZEC.
+For climate stabilization beyond the 21st century, this confidence would decline to very low confidence due to uncertainties in Earth system feedbacks and the ZEC.